tutorbookapp/old-tutorbook/src/site/packages/legal/assets/md/privacy.md

 - connect pupils with tutors
 - track tutor service hours

+## Where We Store the Information We Collect

+All of our datastores are spread across 3 regional Google Cloud Platform ("GCP") resource locations (one multi-region location).
+Data is stored across GCP's `nam5` [multi-region location](https://cloud.google.com/security/) that consists of the `us-central1` and `us-central2` regional resource locations with additional metadata stored in the Oklahoma private region.
+See [https://cloud.google.com/security/](https://cloud.google.com/security/) for details of GCP security infrastructure.

+For additional details on our data storage infrastructure, see our [Security Policy](https://tutorbook.app/legal#security).

 ## Information We Share

 We share the following profile information with other users at your school: